Loading Please Wait

 Several historical individuals of note are associated with this site, including:

 Andrew Taylor McCord: McCord (1805-1881) was a prominent public official and philanthropist in 19th century Toronto who resided at 295 Jarvis Street (then known as 237 Jarvis Street) in 1859-1860.
 It is possible McCord was the first occupant of 295 Jarvis Street and lived here as early as 1856, though this requires further examination of archival and historical documents presently inaccessible to the public due to the City of Toronto Archives being closed as a result of the COVID-19 pandemic.
-McCord was the second Chamberlain (Treasurer) of the City of Toronto and served in this position for 38 years.
+McCord was the second Chamberlain (Treasurer) of the City of Toronto and served in this position between 1836 and 1874.
 By the mid-1850s, McCord had become the highest paid city official except for the Mayor.
 McCord was also a notable philanthropist and was involved in the administration and management of many charities and non-government organizations in 19th century Toronto.

 George Buckland: Buckland (1804-1885) resided at 293 Jarvis Street (then known as 235 Jarvis Street) between 1866 and 1869.
 Buckland was a prominent 19th century English-Canadian agriculturalist, a public lecturer, and the Chair of Agriculture at the University of Toronto.